schmidtandreas/wofi-pass/README.md

 wofi-pass loads only the first existing file.
 If no configuration file exists, wofi-pass uses its internal defaults.

-An example configuration file can be found in the supplied `config.example` file.
+An example configuration file can be found in the supplied `wofi-pass.conf` file.